kopf/cpr/README.md

 * `CPR_DEFAULT_TIMEOUT` (default: `1`) - The default HTTP timeout (in seconds) to use when probing a container.
 * `CPR_REFRESH_TIME` (default: `60`) - The default amount of time (in seconds) to wait before scanning for new `cpr`-enabled containers to probe.
 * `CPR_LOGLEVEL` (default: `INFO`) - The default log level.
 Set to `DEBUG` for more verbose logging.

+## Known limitations

+* `cpr` won't detect changes to your containers' logs after they've been scanned.
+In order to ensure cpr respects changes after the fact, be sure to restart `cpr` once you've redeployed your services with new labels.